mhardcastle/iris-radioastronomy/docs/source/using_plotms.rst

 ===================

 ``plotms`` is a GUI tool supplied with casa for plotting visibility and calibration data.
 The HPC services offered by, for example, the `Cambridge CSD3 system
 <https://docs.hpc.cam.ac.uk/hpc/index.html>`_, are intended to be used with batch submission scripts where GUI tools cannot be used.
-Fortunately ``plotms`` can be called from the command line, saving plots without using the GUI functionality.
+Fortunately, ``plotms`` can be called from the command line and used to save plots without using the GUI functionality.
 This tutorial describes how to use ``plotms`` as part of a batch submission script without using its GUI functionality.
-This allows users to exploit the full functionality of ``plotms`` as part of their scripts.
+This allows users to exploit the full functionality of ``plotms``.

 .. _VLA-using-casa-plotms-buiding-the-singularity-container:

 Building the Singularity Container
 ----------------------------------

 #.
-The basic casa singularity described in :ref:`Singularity-building-an-image` must be modified in order to allow access to ``plotms`` from within a submission script.
+The basic casa singularity described in :ref:`use-of-singularity` must be modified in order to allow access to ``plotms`` from within a submission script.
 The following script, named :download:`casa_plotms.def <scripts/vla/casa_plotms.def>`, can be used to create a singularity container capable of running ``plotms`` as part of a batch submission script:

 	.. code-block:: bash